 Brooks PureCadence 6 Review Facts

 After a lackluster response to the Brooks PureCadence 5, the brand has revamped one of its popular PureProject line models in an effort to get back to what works.
 The PureCadence 6 is the same solid lightweight stability trainer loved by many.
-The near-minimal shoe leans towards a natural style without compromising when it comes to support.
+The near-minimal shoe leans towards a natural style without compromising when it comes to the support.
 Complaints about the previous version’s fit have been addressed in the PureCadence 6 and the shoe is more supportive overall.
 We even featured it in our top 10 list of best shoes for high arches for 2020.
 With this back to basics approach, Brooks is no doubt attempting to curry back favor from fans who fell out of love with the last iteration.
 Most loyalists will also be happy to note that the shoe has dropped slightly in price.

 The outsole of the Brooks PureCadence 6 is made of standard rubber.
 There's nothing too spectacular to say about the outsole's technologies but it seems to do the job okay.
 A few runners did mention that the shoe ran well even on varied terrain

 making it a versatile training option.
 Also technically part of the shoe's sole is the specially rounded heel.
 This construction in the rearfoot is meant to provide a smoother ride feel and encourage a more natural gait.
-Also noticeable on the shoe are the Omega Flex Grooves which enhance flexibility.
+Also noticeable on the shoe is the Omega Flex Grooves which enhance flexibility.
 The forefoot also features a Toe Flex area which helps to make toe off more efficient.

 The midsole of the Brooks PureCadence 6 contains BioMoGo DNA cushioning.
 This type of proprietary cushioning